deNBI/cloud-user-docs/wiki/FAQ.md

 The de.NBI Cloud is fully funded by the federal ministry of education and research.
 It is free for all academic life science research projects.

+### I cannot access my virtual machine?

+Make sure that you use the correct SSH key!
+If you have changed your SSH key in the portal since creating the machine, it will not be automatically changed on this machine.
+The connection to this VM still requires the key that was set at the time of creation.
+The private key is always used to connect to the machine.
+You can find more about SSH keys [here](./simple_vm/keypairs/#ssh-keys-and-sharing-access).

 ### How can I acknowledge the de.NBI Cloud in publications?

 See [here](../citation_and_publication/#citation-information) for more information.